How to say "Mid year gift" in Japanese

 What is the Kanji for center?What is the Kanji for origin?If you also want to learn how to write this word in Japanese, you can checkout this page:

-How to write "Gift" in Japanese
+How to write "Mid year gift" in Japanese

 To make really sure you learn this word, I've prepared an interactive lesson for you.
 You are going to learn the readings and meanings of this word and of the characters that comprise it.